 Improving patients’ everyday life

 - Diseases’ ambassadors.
-Recovered oncohematological patients, their relatives voluntarily consults present patients concerning different blood diseases and treatment process, social matters, etc. There are 14 ambassadors in Vilnius, Kaunas and Klaipeda that patients can contact.
+Recovered oncohematological patients, their relatives voluntarily consults present patients concerning different blood diseases and treatment process, social matters, etc. There are over 15 ambassadors in Vilnius, Kaunas and Klaipeda that patients can contact.

 Types of publications: